 McClellanville Boat Landing

 The Town boat landing at the end of Pinckney Street, adjacent to the Town Hall, is the closest place to launch your boat.
-Users must purchase a launch permit from either the Town Hall or Bulls Bay Hardware.
+Users must purchase a launch permit.
 The permit is to launch your boat and does not guarantee on-site parking which can occasionally fill up in peak summer and fall seasons.
 The permit costs are as follows:

 One Year Launch Permit (Jan-Dec) – $100